mouseless/mouseless.codes/case-studies.md

 title: Case Studies
 ---

-We work to create a collective value.
+We've built value, together.

+Explore our real-world success stories and discover how we've made a difference for our clients.
+These case studies provide insights into our custom software development and re-engineering projects, showcasing how we've helped businesses overcome challenges and achieve their goals.

 ## Forward

-[Forward][] is a sales enablement tool that helps B2B companies to increase their buyer engagement through digital sales rooms that can be shared with a single link.
+[Forward][] is a sales enablement tool that empowers B2B companies to enhance their buyer engagement through digital sales rooms, shared with a single link.

-Their product requires lots of integrations, especially to CRM systems.
-This is where we kicked in.
-We are currently helping them to create an integration gateway.
-This way we help them to keep their focus on the seller and buyer experience they create.
+Their product requires lots of integrations, particularly with CRM systems.
+This is where we came in.
+Currently, we are helping them establish an integration gateway, ensuring they can maintain their focus on enhencing the seller and buyer experience they provide.

 ### History

-We have worked in several projects with the team of Forward some of which goes back to 2015, even before our collective was born.
-Having this strong relationship in the background, we are more than happy to help Forwardians to achieve their goals.
+We have collaborated on several projects with the Forward team, with some datingback to 2015, even before our collective was born.
+With this strong relationship, we are happy to support Forwardians in achieving their goals.

 ### Overview